-If you are enrolling during the annual enrollment period for coverage effective January 1, 2014, your benefits eligible pay for purposes of benefits enrollment is made up of the following:
+If you are enrolling during the annual enrollment period for coverage effective January1, 2017, your benefits eligible pay for purposes of benefits enrollment is made up of the following:

-- 1. Annual base pay as of June 30, 2013; - 2.
-Commissions paid from January 1 December 31 in the year prior to enrollment to capture an entire year of commissions paid; commissions paid from January 1 December 31, 2012, will be used for the 2014 annual enrollment calculation: - 3.
-Cash bonuses (other than any annual discretionary incentive/retention award package) paid in the period January 1 December 31 in the year prior to enrollment; cash bonuses paid in the period January 1 December 31, 2012, excluding the cash portion of the annual discretionary incentive award/retention package dated January 2012, will be used for the 2014 annual enrollment calculations; - 4.
-Annual discretionary incentive/retention award package dated in the year of enrollment includes, as applicable, Capital Accumulation Program (CAP) Award, and Deferred Cash Award.
-Annual discretionary incentive/retention award packages dated January/February 2013 will be used for the 2014 annual enrollment calculation; - 5.
-Guaranteed bonus effective in current year 2013; and - 6.
-Short-Term Disability benefits paid from January 1 December 31, 2012, for employees paid commissions only.
+- 1. Annual base pay as of June 30, 2016; - Commissions paid from January1-December31 in the year prior to enrollment to capture an entire year of commissions paid; commissions paid from January1-December31, 2015, will be used for the 2017annual enrollment calculation; - 3.
+Cash bonuses (other than the cash portion of any annual discretionary incentive/retention award package) paid in the period January1-December31 in the year prior to enrollment; cash bonuses paid in the period January1-December31, 2015, excluding the cash portion of the annual discretionary incentive award/retention package dated January2015, will be used for the 2017 annual enrollment calculations: - 4.
+Annual discretionary incentive/retention award package dated in the year of enrollment includes, as applicable, cash bonus, Capital Accumulation Program (CAP) Award, and Deferred Cash Award.
+Annual discretionary incentive/retention award packages dated January/February 2016will be used for the 2017 annual enrollment calculation; - 5.
+Guaranteed bonus effective in current year 2016; and - 6.
+Short-Term Disability benefits paid from January1- December31, 2015, for employees paid commissions only.